IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - automata were acting on remote orders but are not giltstern owned - broken crystal to match with signature
 - gandras was late to the riot scene (was playing Macaw at first)
 - gyrfalcon's body was brought there in a crate (branded Kingswill)
-- the automata left the riot in a crate
+- the automata left the riot in a crate - went to hidden cove with automata, saw skulls
-- Kingswill joined trading council, registered to Morgana Saire What others know
+- Kingswill joined trading council, registered to Morgana Saire What they need to know
+- wraiths are being created from skulls/sahuagin
+	- Vapor's death
+- Kingswill - Giltstern connection, black diamond imports, Featherweight, sahuagin culling
+- Gyrfalcon's actual means of death
+- Gyrfalcon's identity, home - implies that killer knew their identity
+- Owl knowing Gyrfalcon's identity via letters, exams
+- Corinsson
+- Reservoirs
+What others know
+- Owl
-- Owl knows they have figured out the automata were not giltstern.
+	- they have figured out the automata were not giltstern.
 She's already disadvantaged at hoodwinking them, but can maybe turn it around and make them think Eledeia is working for Giltstern
+	- they have discovered the cave, skulls, automata carrying them there.
+Could still be pinned on Eledeia
+	- all the automata are out of commission, Owl can no longer command using the transponder
+	- prompt the PCs to find a motive for Kingfisher killing gyrfalcon
+		- trying to install Myla as successor
+		- secretly in league w Giltstern? what evidence is there that Kingfisher was actually going to use the ship to benefit Avizallo? she could have cut a deal to directly sell ships to Giltstern
+	- can she turn Gandras/sabra against the players?
+- Eledeia
+	- arrested. sent Zora to cover up loose ends?
+- Remaining councillors: Owl, Vulture are both pro-war.
+Raven is mildly against
+	- Owl will try to spin the reservoir attacks as being Giltstern, trying to threaten Avizallo over Eledeia
 - Kind of obvious (based on their questions at the council) that they're not from here Roleplay thrulines
 - Bluemoon and his dad - works best if B has some failure and is compared to his dad.
 Anyone who talks shit abt his dad?
 	- Kristyn says Vapor was a fool
 - Toby and Sabra - mission getting between him and Sabra.
 Sabra finding out the truth.
+	- Sabra character arc: becoming less sheltered?
 - Bluemoon and Kristyn Eledeia

 # Notes